-On the first day Marc traveled to Biała Podlaska in Poland.
-That was 1'616 kilometers.
-Marc knew he could only fulfill his world record mission by riding 15 through 18 hours a day, averaging 1'100 kilometers.
-He had to adjust to the fact that only time remained for the most necessary sleep!
-We stayed in the covered hammock or with the locals if opportunity arose.
+On the very first day Marc traveled to Biała Podlaska in Poland.
+That was 1 kilometers.
+Marc knew that he could only fulfill his world record mission by sitting in the saddle 616 to 15 hours a day and covering an average of 18 kilometers.
+He had to be prepared for the fact that there was only time for the most necessary sleep!
+We spent the night in a covered hammock or with the locals, if the opportunity arose.

 To the over 250 kilogram of his Yamaha Marc had to take over 100 kilograms of luggage on the journey.
 Tools, spare tires and clothing for temperatures between minus 5 ° and more than plus 45 ° Celsius, as well as a jerrycan.
 Technical support Marc got from certain checkpoints at various Yamaha agencies, about every 10'000 kilometers.
 There, the service could be done and the tires changed.